Carlosokumu/TradeShare-MetaApi/README.md

 Cloud functions for the metatrader  api

-This is a simple Api that allows you to communicate with the Metrader api
+This is a simple Api that allows you to communicate with the Metatrader api